adunn824/dispute-resolve/replit.md

 - **Resolution Options**: Fully configurable disposition, sub-disposition, and policy violation options managed via the admin interface.

 ### System Design Choices
-- **File Management**: Designed for S3 integration using presigned URLs.
+- **File Management**: Integrated with Replit Object Storage (Google Cloud Storage backed) for document uploads/downloads with ACL-based access control.
+Files are stored privately with owner-based permissions, enforcing authorization at both case-level and object-level.
 - **Audit Logging**: Comprehensive tracking of user actions and system changes for compliance.
 - **Data Validation**: Zod schemas used for type safety and validation across the platform.